DerLando/RhinoBridge/README.md

 ## Installation

-You can get the latest version of *RhinoBridge* either via the package manager inside of Rhino, using the `_PackageManager` command, or download the latest installable *.rhp* file from **INSERT LINK HERE**
+You can get the latest version of *RhinoBridge* either via the package manager inside of Rhino, using the `_PackageManager` command, or download the latest installable *.rhp* file from https://github.com/DerLando/RhinoBridge/releases/latest

 ## Issues